 Paul Riley (Small animal Director)

 Paul grew up in Derbyshire and qualified from Edinburgh University in 1983.
 After working in several mixed practices including a year in Dubai (where work included polo ponies, exotics and camels), he moved to Helston in 1993.
 Paul became a partner in the practice in 1998 and a director in 2013.
-He enjoys ophthalmic cases (he has the GP Certificate in Ophthalmology), soft tissue ,and orthopaedic surgery, and treating birds, reptiles and the seals at the Cornish Seal Sanctuary at Gweek).
+He enjoys ophthalmic cases (he has the GP Certificate in Ophthalmology), soft tissue and orthopaedic surgery, treating birds, reptiles and the seals at the Cornish Seal Sanctuary at Gweek).
 Paul is studying for the PGDiploma/MSc in Stem cells/Regeneration at Bristol University Medical School and is using Bone Marrow Aspirate Concentrate Stem Cell transplants to treat cases of osteoarthritis in the practice.
 Paul spends much of his time with small animals and exotics nowadays, but still really enjoys large animal emergency work - especially calvings and lambings.
 His management duties include organising the small animal and exotics side, practice IT systems, small animal pharmacy and the nurse training.

 Johnny Alston (Farm and equine Director)